jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Meeting-Document.md

 (2) Configure the proxy from client: open the client to enter the login page, click the icon to enter the proxy configuration interface, and fill in the address, port number, username and password.
 Note: be sure to tick the "Use Proxy" option.
 User can also click **Test** to test whether the proxy is set correctly.
 Then click **OK** to return to the login interface, and all operations would be carried out in a proxy environment.
  Android Client Instructions
 1.2.15	 Start a Meeting
-Note: when "Use Personal Meeting ID” is selected and the option of joining meeting before host is disabled, participants cannot join the meeting before the host.
+Note: when "Use Personal Meeting ID" is selected and the option of joining meeting before host is disabled, participants cannot join the meeting before the host.
 1.2.16	 Join a Meeting
 click **Join** on the app homepage login window or click **Join** icon after login, enter the meeting ID and the participant's name, and click **Join** to join a meeting.
 1.2.17	 Reserve a Meeting